 On April 29, 2002, the Committee granted a Restricted Stock Award to Floyd E. Wicks, the President and Chief Executive Officer of the Company, subject to shareholder approval of the Amendments.
-The Restricted Stock Award covered 1,050 Common Shares, in consideration for services rendered and to be rendered.
+The Restricted Stock Award covered 1,050 (after split) Common Shares, in consideration for services rendered and to be rendered.
 The Restricted Stock Award will vest in three annual installments on each first, second and third anniversaries of the award date.
 Additionally, on January 1, 2003, Floyd E. Wicks was granted 4,150 additional share options subject to shareholder approval.
-Awards of 2,920 (options to acquire) Common Shares on January 1, 2003 are also subject to shareholder approval.

 The grant of other Awards under the 2000 Plan in the future and the nature of any such Awards are subject to the Compensation Committee's discretion.
-Accordingly, the number, amount and type of Awards to be received by or allocated to Eligible Employees under the 2000 Plan in the future cannot be determined as of this time, if the amendments to the 2000 Plan are approved by shareholders.
+Accordingly, the number, amount and type of Awards to be received by or allocated to Eligible Employees under the 2000 Plan in the future cannot be determined as of this time.

-PROPOSAL THREE

-INCREASE IN AUTHORIZED NEW PREFERRED SHARES
+PROPOSAL THREE INCREASE IN AUTHORIZED NEW PREFERRED SHARES

 The Company is authorized to issue two classes of stock, New Preferred Shares and Common Shares.
-The number of New Preferred Shares, which the Company is authorized to issue, is 150,000 New Preferred Shares, of which 15,181 New Preferred Shares were reserved for issuance as Junior Participating Preferred Stock pursuant to the Company's shareholder rights plan at January 27, 2003.
+The number of New Preferred Shares, which the Company is authorized to issue, is 150,000 New Preferred Shares, of which New Preferred Shares were reserved for issuance as Junior Participating Preferred Stock pursuant to the Company's shareholder rights plan at , 2003.
 The Company has no outstanding New Preferred Shares.
 Under the Company's Amended and Restated Articles of Incorporation (the "Articles"), the Board of Directors has the power to determine the rights, preferences and privileges of any class or series of New Preferred Shares.